The refresh preset ships as a seeded freeform stroke.

 Command + R

-Jump back to the previous tab in apps that honor the standard tab shortcut.
+Use the preset to jump back to the previous tab in apps that honor the standard tab shortcut.

 Control + Shift + Tab

-Move forward to the next tab without reaching for the keyboard.
+Use the preset to move forward to the next tab without reaching for the keyboard.

 Control + Tab